ClearcodeHQ/migopy/README.rst

     class Migrations(migopy.MigrationsManager):
         MIGRATIONS_DIRECTORY = # directory where migrations files will be stored MIGRATIONS_FILE_PATTERN = # regex pattern of the migrations files
-        MONGO_DUMP_DIRECTORY = # directory where database dump will be stored
+        DO_MONGO_DUMP = True # will do mongo dump before migrations execution MONGO_DUMP_DIRECTORY = # directory where database dump will be stored

 You can override selected methods